 To control for weather conditions, we gather daily precipitation (mm) and maximum and minimum temperature (°C) for every campground.
-These data are published at a 4 km resolution by the PRISM Climate Group at Oregon State University.17 In addition, at each campground, we record 30-year climate normals that reflect average conditions for 1980-2010.
+These data are published at a 4 km resolution by the PRISM Climate Group at Oregon State University.
+In addition, at each campground, we record 30-year climate normals that reflect average conditions over the period 1980 to 2010.